taneshsin/EngageTrack-AI/README.md

 🧮 **Contract Type Distribution**
 📞 **Support Call Frequency**
 ⏳ **Payment Delay Breakdown**
 🧪 **A/B Variant Assignment**
+❌ **Churn Rate by Variant**

 ---

 ## 🧪 A/B Testing Support

-- Users are randomly tagged with A/B via assign_variants.py
+- Users are assigned A or B via the variant column in data/churn.csv
-- Variant shows in user insights and dashboard
+- Variants appear in both the User Insights view and the Dashboard
-- Demonstrates simple experimentation workflow
+- Demonstrates a simple experimentation workflow

 ---

 ## 📄 Export & Logging

 ✅ Per-user summary export as .txt
-✅ Logs user activity to /tmp/usage.log (container-safe)
+✅ Logs user activity to logs/usage.log (directory tracked via .gitkeep)

----

-## 🔐 Security Highlights

-- Runs under a non-root Docker user
-- Redirected logs to /tmp/ (write-safe in Docker)
-- No secrets or credentials pushed
-- .gitignore covers logs, system files, and config
-- NGINX + IP controls + rate limiting available

-See Security.md for full details.

 ---